Neuropathy

 Common causes of peripheral neuropathy include:

 A majority of neuropathy cases are associated with having diabetes.
-Persistent high blood sugar levels damages blood vessels which supply the nerves.
-When diabetes is the suspected, it is referred to as diabetic neuropathy.
+Persistent high blood sugar levels damage blood vessels which supply the nerves.
+When diabetes is suspected, it is referred to as diabetic neuropathy.

 Neuropathy can also develop in people with certain underlying medical conditions, including:

-Neuropathy usually develops in the longest nerves, such as the nerves which run from your feet to your brain.
+Neuropathy usually develops in the longest nerves, such as those that run from your feet to your brain.
 Over time, neuropathy may spread to other smaller nerves, causing tingling and pain in the hands.

 If you are at an increased risk of neuropathy, you may need regular check-ups to monitor any changes to your nerve function.